Athenian Leadership Dialogue

 Participants devote a full day to a Dialogue and come away intellectually enriched by this communication experience.
 Participants will obtain 3 points towards their International Institute of Municipal Clerks (IIMC) education points.

-The University of Alabama will hold its first Athenian Dialogue on Tuesday, October 20, 2020 at the Bryant Conference Center.
-This was intentionally scheduled the day prior to the Clerks Fall Training Institute in order to lower the transportation cost incurred by our local municipalities.
+The University of Alabama will hold its first Athenian Dialogue on Tuesday, October 20, 2020 live-streamed via Zoom.
 This session will discuss the book title, Opening the Doors, by B.J.
 Hollars.
 A discussion of the desegregation of The University of Alabama and the fight for civil rights in Tuscaloosa during the 1960s.
-The first 75 people to register will receive a complementary copy of the book.
-The books will be distributed during the 2020 Spring Training Institute allowing ample time to read it before our first Athenian discussion.
+All registrants will receive a complementary copy of the book.
+If you have registered and have not received a copy of your book, please call Mrs. Jordan Todd at 205-348-9937.